 Cyber Center Home

-The program has expanded educational resources to k-12 institutions through the delivery various workshops and summer camps.
-The program was also successful at Building an effective education pipeline model with 4-year programs, including the Cybersecurity program at University of Maryland University College and the Cybersecurity Program at University of Main At Augusta.
+The program has expanded educational resources to K-12 institutions through the delivery various workshops and summer camps.
+The program was also successful at building an effective education pipeline model with 4-year programs, including the Cybersecurity program at University of Maryland University College (UMUC) and the Cybersecurity Program at University of Maine at Augusta (UMA).

 Furthermore, in 2018 Valencia College’s Network Engineering Technology program was named a winner of the inaugural Siemens-Aspen Community College STEM Award by the Aspen Institute College Excellence Program (CEP) and the Siemens Foundation.
 The NET program was one of eight community college programs in Science, Technology, Engineering and Math (STEM), recognized for providing outstanding preparation for high-demand jobs in information technology.